Infertility: Medical treatments

 Clomiphene is a selective estrogen receptor modulator used to induce ovulation.
-It works by blocking the negative feedback from estrogen, creating a gonadotropin releasing hormone (GnRH) increase, which causes release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the anterior pituitary.
+It works by blocking the negative feedback from estrogen, creating a gonadotropin releasing hormone (GnRH) increase, which causes the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the anterior pituitary.
 FSH and LH act on the ovaries to increase follicle growth and lead to ovulation.
 Letrozole is an aromatase inhibitor which reduces estradiol levels and increases levels of FSH and LH, which can stimulate ovarian follicle maturation and ovulation.
 Letrozole is the preferred treatment in those with infertility due to PCOS and is associated with a higher pregnancy rate than other treatments.
 Both clomiphene and letrozole have a risk of a multiple gestation pregnancy, with the risk being less than 10%.
 Those with hypogonadotropic hypogonadism require pulsatile GnRH therapy, which is associated with a 93-100% pregnancy rate after 6 months of therapy.
 The risk of a multiple gestation pregnancy with gonadotropins is 36%.
 Ovarian stimulation with clomiphene, aromatase inhibitors, or gonadotropins (especially when combined with intrauterine insemination) have a risk of ovarian hyperstimulation syndrome which may occur in 1-5% of cycles and presents as ascites, electrolyte abnormalities and blood clots.

 Fertility treatments or medications do not increase the risk of breast, ovarian, or endometrial cancers.

 Metformin does not increase the rate of live births in those with infertility (including in those with PCOS), and its use is not recommended.

-In some cases, in vitro fertilization (IVF) is used, in which induced ovarian follicle stimulation is followed by the extraction of oocytes from the ovaries.
-The oocytes are then fertilized in vitro by sperm using Intracytoplasmic sperm injection (ICSI) and the fertilized eggs are re-introduced into the uterus in a procedure called embryo transfer.
+In some cases, in vitro fertilisation (IVF) is used, in which induced ovarian follicle stimulation is followed by the extraction of oocytes from the ovaries.
+The oocytes are then fertilized in vitro by sperm using Intracytoplasmic sperm injection (ICSI), and the fertilized eggs are reintroduced into the uterus in a procedure called embryo transfer.
 ICSI was first developed in 1978 by Robert Edwards and Patrick Steptoe.

 Ovarian stimulation (such as with clomiphene) combined with in-vitro fertilization or intra-uterine insemination has lower success rates with increasing age.

 Sperm or oocyte donors with in vitro fertilization and gestational carriers are sometimes used for gay couples, those with severe medical conditions that make pregnancy dangerous or preclude pregnancy, those with severe infertility, or females with a non-functioning uterus.